raphaelquast/EOmaps/docs/api.rst

     geod_circles
     ellipses
     rectangles
-    voroni_diagram
+    voronoi_diagram
     delaunay_triangulation
+    raster

-For extremely large datasets (>1M datapoints), it is recommended to use "shading" instead of representing each data-point with a projected polygon.
+While ``raster`` still works nicely for large datasets , for extremely large datasets (several million datapoints), it is recommended to use "shading" instead of representing each data-point with a projected polygon.

 Possible shapes that can be used to quickly generate a plot for millions of datapoints are: